 CRO for business-to-business audiences it a little different from CRO for business-to-customer.
 If your company is B2B, you’ll usually be looking to engage with educated professionals who are deeply familiar with the industry they work in.

 B2B copy should still be natural and accessible, but you should make sure to use industry-specific terms and professional language.
 Don’t waste time with drawn-out introductions and appeals to empathy; B2B professionals want information quickly so they can make their own decisions.

 Spelling errors will increase your bounce rate – the number of people who leave your site immediately – by as much as 85%.
 When you’re trying to improve conversions, that’s a pretty terrifying number.

-The solution is to rigorously spellcheck every piece of content before publication.
+The solution is to rigorously spellcheck every piece of content before publication and every handwritten note before sending.
 Don’t trust your word processor – it will catch minor errors, but it won’t notice homonyms and problems with your sentence structure.
 Ask a friend to help you edit, or use your favorite grammar-focused software.

 Conversion Optimization and Site Design

 Great site design will reduce your bounce rate, improve your user experience, and result in more conversions than you know what to do with.
 Once your copy is finalized, most of your optimization work will involve tweaks to your site design.
 Understand what visitors are looking for, and you’ll soon have a website that generates a surprising amount of sales.